yurit87/9645_computer_science/9645_vault/9645_course_notes/version_control/Git Setup For Your Course.md

 ## Creating your local copy of the forked repo
 - Back in your terminal, use `cd` to navigate to the folder where you are storing your Computer Science work this year.
-- Back on the GitHub website, click on the green Code button and choose GitHub CLI copy the `gh repo clone` and paste this into your terminal and run the command.
+- Back on the GitHub website, click on the green Code button and choose GitHub CLI copy the `gh repo clone` command and paste this into your terminal and run the command.
 - `cd` into the new repository.
 - Make a copy of the `student_notes` subdirectory following this naming format: `firstname_surname` you can use the following command:
 ``` shell